Del Shofner: Legacy

 In 2005, he was named to the Professional Football Researchers Association Hall of Very Good in the association's third HOVG class.

 Despite being named to the All-Decade team of the 1960s, Shofner has not been elected to the Pro Football Hall of Fame, nor has he been a finalist in recent years.

 Personal life

 Shofner lived most of his life in San Marino, California, after retiring from football.
-After his playing career, he became a businessman for selling animal feed ingredients.
+After his playing career, he became a businessman, selling animal feed ingredients.
 He had three children with his wife Carol along with five grandchildren.

-He lived there for over 50 years before moving later to Bradbury, California.
+Shofner lived there for over 50 years before moving later to Bradbury, California.
 He died in Los Angeles on March 11, 2020, at the age of 85.